How to use this

 • 35–45Follow-up

-• Same structure as week 3.
-Key difference: pick a guide in a very different industry — if week 3 was a software engineer, invite a nurse, a designer, or a tradesperson.
+• Same structure as week 3, with one key difference.
+Pick a guide from a very different industry this time.
+If week 3 was a software engineer, invite a nurse, a designer, an artist, or a tradesperson instead.

 • The contrast between guides is the lesson.
 After two very different fields, students start to see that working with AI is a universal skill, not a technical one.

 Site visit option.
 If a guide invites the cohort to their workplace, this is worth doing.
-The school's existing field trip policies apply.
-The faculty champion must attend.
+The school's existing field trip policies apply, including a school staff member attending the trip per those policies.

 Week 5